 At this point, we have covered quite a bit.
-Open as a principle of software development, open as a principle of human and machine interpretable, and open as a facet of reproducible workflows.
+Open as a principle of software development, open as a principle of human and machine interpretability, and open as a facet of reproducible workflows.

 If we think back to the content covered in Open Workflows, and the discussion of reproducibility and replicability, it’s worth considering that reproducibility is really about internal validation while replicability is about external validation.
 Reproducibility confirms the same data and processing methods will produce the same result.
 Replicability contributes to the evidence base by conducting a new study modeled on a previous study.

-In the spirit of open as it relates to the digital environment and reproducibility, one of the gold standards when we’re looking at a single study is computational reproducibility; that is to say, if I pass off all of my inputs (data, scripts etc) to someone else, can they, on their computer, reproduce what I did exactly.
+In the spirit of open as it relates to the digital environment and reproducibility, one of the gold standards when we’re looking at a single study is computational reproducibility; that is to say, if I pass off all of my inputs (data, scripts, etc.) to someone else, can they, on their computer, reproduce what I did exactly.
 Unfortunately, the answer is frequently no, because computers are complex environments, and no two machines are going to have exactly the same environment; hardware and software differences will exist and these will impact how data is processed by a program.
-That is, unless we use a container and employ the concept of containerization.
+In complex food production, like brewing beer, it’s often said that making a great beer once is easy, but making it a second time is much harder.
+Small variations — such as precise temperatures, ingredient sources, and even the weather — can subtly change the flavour.
+The same challenge exists in computational reproducibility — unless we use a container and apply the concept of containerization.

 The full details of how containerization is deployed are really beyond an introductory module on open research.
 But the principles being addressed by containerization are critical to navigating a digital environment when we think about the ability of work, embedded within a piece of software, to be validated by others.